N/A

 5. Consider Retaking the GMAT

 If you believe you can improve your GMAT score within a reasonable timeframe, consider retaking the exam.
 Prepare thoroughly and utilize GMAT preparation resources to enhance your performance.
 A higher GMAT score can strengthen your application and provide additional evidence of your academic abilities.
+When more preparation is needed, submitting a stronger application in a later round may be better than rushing the test.

 Related Blogs